 Let’s break down one cereal most parents think is a good choice:

-I can not tell you how many people THINK they are eating bread that is higher quality then white bread, when it just says whole grain.
+I can not tell you how many people THINK they are eating bread that is higher quality than white bread when it just says whole grain.

 There is SO MUCH MORE to consider when buying bread.